hisunnymay/community/docs/reference/annotations/fillstrategy.md

 - Create a slot
 - Set its Fill Strategy to Never Ask
-- No annotations that required to interact with users should be defined, including: [Prompts](https://www.framely.ai/reference/annotations/prompts.html), [Value Recommendation](https://www.framely.ai/reference/annotations/vr.html) and [Confirmation](https://www.framely.ai/reference/annotations/confirmation.html).
+- No annotations that required to interact with users should be defined, including: [Prompts](https://www.framely.ai/reference/annotations/prompts.html), [Value Recommendation](https://www.framely.ai/reference/annotations/vr.html), [Value Check](https://www.framely.ai/reference/annotations/vc.html) and [Confirmation](https://www.framely.ai/reference/annotations/confirmation.html).
 Like the name implied, bot NEVER ASKs.
 Notice that if these annotations were added out of careless, bot will simply ignore them.

 <Badge type="tip" text="Preferred" vertical="top" />